Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While service fees (also sometimes referred to as convenience fees) can apply to both debit and credit card transactions, they are rarely charged in Canada.
-This is because card providers such as Visa, Mastercard and Amex typically don’t allow merchants to add an additional charge, which is meant to cover the costs a merchant incurs for processing your payment.
-Only a few eligible merchants can legally charge this fee on certain types of transactions in Canada, and to do so, they will need to notify you of the fee before adding it to your payment.
+This is because card providers such as Visa, Mastercard and Amex typically don’t allow merchants to add an additional charge.
+Only a few eligible merchants can legally charge this fee on certain types of transactions in Canada.

 Whenever you buy goods or services using a debit, credit or prepaid card, the merchant will incur its own bank costs for processing that payment.
 Since service fees can’t be charged by most merchants in Canada, some merchants will cover processing costs by charging a higher price for their goods or services.
 Meanwhile, eligible merchants are allowed to cover the costs by imposing a service fee, or convenience fee, on card-based transactions.
 This may apply to either debit or credit card transactions.

-Merchants or ATM operators can charge a service fee if:
+Merchants or ATM operators can charge a service fee under these circumstances:

-- They are an eligible merchant or are processing an eligible transaction.
+- The merchant or transaction is eligible.
 Each card provider has its own rules regarding which types of merchants or transactions can charge service fees.
 For example, Visa allows real estate agents, post-secondary institutions, childcare businesses and utilities companies (among several other types of businesses) to impose a fee for cardless transactions.
 This fee is capped at around 1.5%, depending on whether debit or credit is used.
 Rules vary between providers, so visit your card provider’s website for more information.

-- You’re notified of the fee before you enter your PIN and confirm the charge.
+- Prior notification.
+You’re notified of the fee before you enter your PIN and confirm the charge.

-- They give you the opportunity to cancel your transaction at no cost if you choose to do so.
+- Option to cancel.
+They give you the opportunity to cancel your transaction at no cost if you choose to do so.

 Remember that most merchants in Canada cannot legally charge a service fee unless they are considered “eligible” under the card provider’s rules.